 AirGreen Inc. was formed in November 2017 from AirGreen LLC.
 The company has its main offices and assembly facility in New Castle, Delaware.
-Research and Development sites are nearby in West Chester and Avondale, Pennsylvania.
+Research and Development sites are nearby in Avondale, Pennsylvania.

 AirGreen manufactures Commercial air conditioners for outside air that control humidity as well as temperature and provide air cleaning of particulates and microbes.
 The heart of the process is a patented multi-stage liquid desiccant process that can handle Latent Heat Ratios up to 100%.
 The products use both cold and hot water to provide Sensible and Latent cooling in summer and heating and humidification in winter.
 Enthalpy recovery from the exhaust airstream is around 85%.
 When used with a water-to-water heat pump both the cold and hot sides are used at very high efficiency.
 CoPs are typically 5 on each side.

 All the main components used in AirGreen products are made in the USA or by US owned companies.
 Distribution will be from New Castle, Delaware following the filed trials in 2018.
 Field trial sites have been chosen mainly in the NorthEast and will be extended to the SouthEast later in 2018.
 Typical applications are in offices, schools, healthcare, supermarkets, manufacturing, swimming pools, ice rinks.
 Full product launch will follow ETL certification in 2018 and will include systems from 8 to 25 tons and airflows of 800 to 2,500 cfm.
 Higher capacities can be packaged up to 16,000 cfm.
 Air mixing can be provided to retrofit systems that use a higher cfm/ton.

 Distribution will be initially though selected representatives throughout the US.

 In 2018, R&D is being carried out on smaller systems to determine whether they can be made economically in relatively small volumes.